Chronology of Portuguese discoveries and maritime expansion

 Mapa do Hemisfério Ocidental de 1623

-Before rounding the Cape of Good Hope, the commander of the fleet, Pedro Álvares Cabral, made a diversion in the Atlantic that took him to the coast of Brazil, where he landed on 22 April 1500.
+Before rounding the Cape of Good Hope, the commander of the fleet, Pedro Álvares Cabral, made a detour in the Atlantic that took him to the coast of Brazil, where he landed on 22 April 1500.

-17. CONQUEST OF THE ISLAND OF ORMUZ – SEPTEMBER 1507
+17. CONQUEST OF THE ISLAND OF HORMUZ – SEPTEMBER 1507

 The city of Hormuz controlled important trade routes.